Generally speaking, yes. Under the Americans with Disabilities Act (ADA), food allergies are usually categorized as workplace disabilities.

 These reasonable accommodations generally refer to minor modifications or adjustments to established rules and practices that inhibit the disabled individual’s ability to work.

-For example, if an individual meets the ADA’s definition of “disabled” because of a leg injury, and their job normally requires standing for long periods of time (such as a cashier), that individual may be able to ask for a stool or chair to rest on.
+For example, if an individual meets the ADA’s definition of “disabled” because of a leg injury, and their job requires that they stand in one place for long periods of time (such as a cashier), that individual may be able to ask for a stool or chair to rest on.

-In this situation, the request for the stool would be “reasonable” because it is a minor change to established policies that allows the disabled individual to enjoy an equal employment opportunity to other, non-disabled employees.
+In this situation, the request for the stool would be reasonable because it would be a minor change to an established policy that allows the disabled individual to enjoy an equal employment opportunity to other, non-disabled employees.

-For this reason, they are usually something you should talk over with your human resources department and, if necessary, and attorney.
+For this reason, they are usually something you should talk over with your human resources department or, if necessary, and attorney.

 Reasonable Accommodations: What to Do With Food in the Workplace